-Another email.
-Yes, another email about the diseases going around your kids’ school.
-Croup.
+Another note.
+Yes, another note about the diseases going around your kids’ school.
+Whooping Cough.
 Strep.
 Influenza.
-Respiratory syncytial virus.
-Just seeing the words is enough to send moms and dads into a panic.
+RSV.
+Just reading the words is enough to send moms and dads into a panic.
 The CDC reported that RSV results in an average of 57,527 hospitalizations among children under five each year in the United States.
-So what do you do to help make sure your family is safe?
+So how do you help keep your family safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can advance lung diseases such as asthma and also cause headaches, dry eyes, and lethargy.
+The CDC warns that poor indoor air quality can advance lung diseases such as asthma and also cause headaches, nasal mucus, and lethargy.
 Likewise, the American College of Allergists report that 50% of all illnesses are either caused or aggravated by polluted indoor air.
-The Texas DSHS said that air within homes and buildings can be two to five times more polluted than outdoor air, and in drastic cases, 1000 times more polluted.
+The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in drastic cases, 1000 times more polluted.
 There are two main causes of poor indoor air quality:

-- Pollutants (cleaning agents, poorly maintained or unclean heating and cooling or humidification systems, cigarette smoke, etc)
+- Pollutants (cleaning agents, improperly maintained or dirty heating and cooling or humidification devises, cigarette smoke, etc)

-So all this data – what does it mean?
+So all this data – so what?
 What do you do?
-How can you make sure you and your loved ones aren’t breathing contaminated, disease-inducing air?
+How can you make sure you and your loved ones aren’t breathing sullied, disease-inducing air?

 Luckily, we have options.